 Blowing over 80 is the most common drinking and driving Charge that is defended in the courts.
 In Ontario, operating an automobile, boat, snowmobile or motorcycle - motorized vehicle with an alcohol level that exceeds 80 milligrams of alcohol per 100 millilitres of blood is over the legal limit.

-It is a scarey situation, you have never broke the law before.
-You felt fine, you weren't drunk but you blew over 80 at a RIDE Spotcheck or a traffic stop.
-Does this mean you are guilty?!
-Until the evidence is seen by a DUI specialist only then can your options be presented to you.
+Until the evidence is seen by a Criminal Lawyer only then can your options be presented to you.
 How much will this cost?
 Again, you need to sit down with a lawyer to understand the complexities of your case.
 Contact us today for a free case evaluation.

 Toronto & GTA Call 289.481.1007- Outside GTA Call 1-877-497-3927